Dantalian5/TheOldCesenaTimes/README.md

 ### S2I tasks:

 - [x] Replica of the NYT homepage.
+- [ ] Replica of the NYT section pages.
 - [x] Fetch news from the API and display them on the homepage.
 - [x] Simple and user-friendly UI and UX.
 Organized and understandable app structure.
 - [x] Responsive design.